This white paper on leadership derailment discusses:

 With a surprising amount of talent not living up to its potential, we carried out research to clarify why this was happening in organisations.
 We discovered that in order for those with leadership talent to fulfil their potential and avoid derailment, they need to learn how to adapt.
 In this sense, effective leadership constitutes an adaptability to different roles and situations.
 Both the individual and the organisation have a degree of responsibility in assuring successful leadership development and reducing the risks of derailment.

-Derailment: The Dark Side of Leadership, will help you to:
+Derailment: Learning adaptability to avoid the dark side of leadership, will help you to:

 • Understand the signs of derailment.

 • Consider what individual and situational factors support leadership transitions.

 • Understand why leadership talent is not enough for sustainable performance.

 • Shape leadership training to mitigate the risks of derailment.

 To view this content, please fill in your details below